 Computational Engineering

-Technical Application Field – TAF
+Technical Application Filed – TAF

 The ECTS, the credit point system